 Sharpe’s Longclaw is a bird endemic to Kenya.
-The Kikuyu people call it gathonjo ka werũ-ini, meaning "a weaver-like bird that lives only in the grasslands".
-The English name was chosen in memory of the British 19th century ornithologist Richard Bowdler Sharpe (1).
+The Kikuyu people call it gathonjo ka werũ-ini, meaning “a weaver-like bird that lives only in the grasslands”.
+The English name commemorates the British 19th century ornithologist Richard Bowdler Sharpe.

-It is estimated there are only between 10,000 and 19,000 individualsof Sharpe's Longclaw left.
+Estimates suggest that only 10,000 and 19,000 individuals of Sharpe’s Longclaw left.
 The bulk of the population is restricted to three main locations: the Kinangop Plateau, Mau Narok, and the Uasin Gishu grasslands.

-Sharpe’s Longclaw is a monogamous, very sedentary species, restricted to high altitude, open, short grasslands between 1850 and 3400 meters (2).
+Sharpe’s Longclaw is a monogamous, very sedentary species, restricted to high altitude, open, short grasslands between 1850 and 3400 meters.
 Birds of the species are territorial, forming permanent groups of two to seven individuals, depending on the quality of their habitat.
-These groups occupy territories ranging up to 5.6 hectares (3).
+These groups occupy territories ranging up to 5.6 hectares.

 Importantly, Sharpe’s Longclaw depends on tussock grasses.
 This is the common name for grass species that grow in clumps or tufts that often thrive in dry habitats.
 Sharpe’s Longclaw depends on them for three key aspects of its survival: